CptPatel/mcp-directory/DEPLOYMENT.md

 ### Create Repository
 1. Go to [GitHub](https://github.com) and create a new repository
-2. Name it `mcp-directory` or your preferred name
+2. Name it `mcpdirectory` or your preferred name
 3. Make it public or private as needed
 4. Don't initialize with README (we already have one)